thecolorpuce/pystudy/7.1/README.txt

-This is a refresh of the chapter.
+This is a refresh of chapter 7.